annuhpark/solitudal-thoughts/README.md

 # Solitudal Thoughts

-A full stack web application for mental health victims that want to find natural and affordable ways to their mind.
+A full stack web application for mental health victims that want to find natural and affordable ways to heal their mind.

 ## Why I Built This Project